cgaitangil/IBM-Proffesional-Certificate/README.md

-# Contents of the last course, Data Science Capstone.
+# Contents of the last course, Applied Data Science Capstone.